Blac Chyna Walks the 2020 Oscars Red Carpet and the Internet Is Confused

 David Fisher/Shutterstock

-The 2020 Oscars red carpet featured a surprise guest: Blac Chyna.
+The 2020 Oscars red carpet featured a surprise guest...
+Blac Chyna.

-The glamour model and Rob Kardashian's ex arrived in a plunging black velvet Dona Matoshi gown with dark blue fringed and jeweled accents and a thigh-high slit.
+The social media star and Rob Kardashian's ex arrived in a plunging black velvet Dona Matoshi gown with dark blue fringed and jeweled accents and a thigh-high slit.

-The Internet was very confused as to what she was doing at the event, which celebrates the best in film and is mostly attended by top movie and TV stars.
+The Internet was very confused as to what she was doing at the event, which celebrates the best in film and is typically attended by A-list movie and TV stars.
 Chyna, who is not listed as a presenter and is also not a nominee, was among the first to arrive, along with many TV hosts, including Pose's Billy Porterand model Lily Aldridge, who are guest-hosting ABC's pre-show.

 "How tf did Blac Chyna finesse her way into the #Oscars?!" wrote Twitter user @joshuachenault1.